zenml-io/zenml/docs/book/introduction/core-concepts.md

 An orchestrator manages the running of each step of the pipeline, administering the actual pipeline runs.
 You can think of it as the 'root' of any pipeline job that you run during your experimentation.

+## Step Operator

+The step operator defers the execution of individual steps in a pipeline to specialized runtime environments that are optimized for Machine Learning workloads.

 ## Container Registry

 A container registry is a store for (Docker) containers.
 A ZenML workflow involving a container registry would automatically